Granville West, Baron Granville-West

 Daniel Granville West, Baron Granville-West (17 March 1904 – 23 September 1984) was a British Labour politician.
 After establishing a successful solicitors practice, guided by Welsh baptist principles, he became a leading socialist in the post-war era.
 Baptised at the Tabernacle English Baptist Church, Monmouthshire, he remained a dedicated member all his life.
 Prominent in the opposition party during the Gaitskell period in the 1950s and early 1960s, he remained committed to law and order in Wales, and the nationalisation of the rail industry.
 He was horrified by the legacy of Imperial decline which he blamed for growing unemployment in the valleys.

 Born to John West and Elizabeth Bridges in Newbridge, Monmouthshire.
 West was educated at Newbridge Grammar School and studied law at the University College of Wales where he took the departmental first prize.
 Qualifying in 1929, he worked as a solicitor.
 A successful practice in Newbridge and Pontypool, Chivers and Morgan Solicitors acted as a financial and legal springboard for a political career.
 A strong Baptist tradition continued to have a significant presence in the Liberal and Labour parties during the early part of the Twentieth century.
 Granville-West was an advocate of nonconformist education as Sunday School Superintendent; and in his practice was the Solicitor to Monmouthshire Welsh Baptist Association.
 When war broke out he was already a prominent local personage serving as a councillor on Monmouthshire County Council 1939–47.
 During World War II, he served in the Royal Air Force Volunteer Reserve, being promoted to Flight Lieutenant.

-West gained political experience between the wars in Aberdarn Urban District Council from 1934 to 1938, before being made a County Councillor.
+West gained political experience between the wars in Abercarn Urban District Council from 1934 to 1938, before being made a County Councillor.
 After the war ended he was demobilised and returned to the legal profession.
 He was rejoined by partner Emrys Morgan forming the firm Granville-West and Morgan.
 Encouraged by the Attlee government to seek a seat in parliament, he alighted on Pontypool because the firm had taken over Harold Saunders practice in 1943, providing a unique opportunity in a safe Labour area.